 1. Buy Used

 Shop early, because used books sell fast—especially at the official on-campus bookstore.
-If you can't find a used copy there, check online and in off-campus bookstores before springing for the full-priced edition (don't worry, it'll still be waiting there for you).
+If you can't find a used copy there, look around before springing for the full-priced edition (don't worry, it'll still be waiting there for you).
 Bonus motivation for your search: Used books may come with someone else's helpful notes already in the margins!

 Many states allow you to buy textbooks tax-free.
 Your campus bookstore might still charge tax when you buy your books, but you may be able to get a refund depending on where you go to school.
 This quick reference guide breaks down which states give textbooks the tax exempt status, how to go about getting your money back, and how to avoid paying sales tax in the first place.